fraterct/QDDevanagari/README.md

 # QDDevanagari
 Quick &amp; Dirty Devanagari&lt;->IAST conversion library in C#, released under MIT license.
+The included project and solution files are buildable with Visual Studio 2015 (and probably later versions as well, although I haven't tested this).

 This is a small single-C#-file library for doing simple string conversions between the Devanagari subset used in Sanskrit, and the International Alphabet of Sanskrit Transliteration (IAST) transliteration scheme.
 A simple Windows tool utilizing the library is included.